hugostatic/hugo-project/content/maths.md

 ---
-title: Math Sample
+title: "maths"
-subtitle: Using KaTeX
+subtitle: "Using KaTeX"
-date: 2017-03-05
+date: 2019-05-01T10:11:29+02:00
-tags: ["example", "math"]
+sidebar: true # Display the sidebar (see more below)
+sidebarlogo: fresh-white-alt # Display the sidebar logo
 ---

 KaTeX can be used to generate complex math formulas server-side.